Data Subject Request API Version 1 and 2

 A successful request receives a 202 Accepted

-While the Bulk Profile Deletion API is a Beta release, profile data is not deleted from mParticle’s underlying event store.
+Profile data that is deleted will become effectively inaccessible but will not be entirely physically deleted from mParticle’s underlying event store.
 To remove user data from the event store, you can either:

-After submitting your request, you can positively verify the successful removal of specific user data with two methods:
+There are two optional methods you can use to verify the successful removal of specific user data:

 For example, assume invalid data was sent to a set of profiles between February 1st and February 10th, and you need to delete the now compromised profiles: